cypherpunk-academy/2064/en/029_2064_A new task.md

 The Sorat Rangers are a group responsible for assassinations, not for real ones.
 They do not have to be the best of the best to always be successful, because their orders are all placed.
 They are good pilots, but not the absolute elite.
-That's how it is in OSIRIS, and it really was."
+That's how it is in TRON, and it really was."

 Lasse: "In reality?
 You were real?
 It was real?"